WakiMak/trentent.github.io-forked/_posts/2017-05-07-citrix-storefront-adventures-in-customization-dynamically-configure-workspace-control-based-on-group-membership.md

   - Performance
   - Storefront
   - Web Interface
-  - XenApp
+  - &
   - XenDesktop
 ---
-I&#8217;ve been exploring the customization capabilities of Citrix Storefront and have some exciting ideas on simplifying our deployment. Â What I&#8217;d really like is to reduce our store count down to a as fewÂ stores as possible. Â In our Web Interface we have multiple stores based on the non-configurable settings. Â They are:
+I've been exploring the customization capabilities of Citrix Storefront and have some exciting ideas on simplifying our deployment. Â What I'd really like is to reduce our store count down to a as fewÂ stores as possible. Â In our Web Interface we have multiple stores based on the non-configurable settings. Â They are:

   * Workspace Control Enabled with Explicit Logon
   * Workspace Control Disabled with Explicit Logon